 Designers can craft unique logos by hand.
 Meaning no one else will have the exact same logo as you, and because it’s been uniquely designed, you are able to trademark it. 🙌🏻

-With my service, Branding in a Day, you’ll get a complete branding suite in just three half-days.
+With my service, Branding Designer Day, you’ll get a complete branding suite in just three half-days.
 That includes brand colors, brand elements, a primary logo, and secondary logos!
 You’ll get a say every step of the way – so your branding turns out exactly as you imagined.

 The moral of the story: don’t create your logo in Canva.
 Canva is great for a lot of things, like social media graphics and slideshows, but not your branding.
 Instead, invest in a designer who can create a unique logo for you that makes you stand out from the rest (and can’t be replicated easily).